CMMI, Agile & Lean

 Published at Cutter: Agile CMMI: The Real Underlying Obstacles to Effective Integration and What You Can Do About Them

 You can get a glimpse into one of the case studies in Paul's CMMI/Agile book in a Crosstalk article:

 Taking an Agile Organization to Higher CMMI Maturity

-How to Discover Your Own Best Practices for Performance Improvement Success (Paul interviewed by Bill Fox)
+How to Discover Your Own Best Practices for Performance Improvement Success

 Can I Be CMMI Level 5 And Agile Too?
 (Answered in 9 Minutes)

 13 Questions in 18 Minutes: What Decision-Makers Should Be Asking

 More Information on CMMI, Agile & Lean Related Services

 General Information on PEM Systems Training Products & Services

 SEMAT stands for Software Engineering Method and Theory.
 It is an ambitious initiative that includes participation from industry, academia and research to “refound software engineering based on a solid theory, proven principles and best practices.”
 Paul McMahon is currently a member of the Executive Committee, and leading the development of the Essence User Guide.